 LASIK surgery aims to improve vision for people with poor eyesight.
 But one tiny error by a technician, optometrist, or ophthalmologist, and things can go wrong.
-Patients hoping to improve their vision have been left with worse vision or even blindness.
+Patients hoping to enhance their vision have been left with worse vision or even blindness.
 When that occurs, it is important to figure out if and where a mistake was made.

 In our experience, all LASIK procedure errors boil down to either operator error or equipment error.
 If your medical team does not follow the standard of care necessary to ensure a successful surgery, they are liable for medical malpractice.
 If a company produced faulty or misleading LASIK equipment, they may be sued for product liability.

 If you or someone you love has suffered worse eyesight due to a LASIK error, contact a LASIK injury lawyer at Leventhal Puga Braley P.C. at (303) 759-9945 today for an initial consultation at no charge.